Syagrus weddelliana

 Syagrus weddelliana, also known as the miniature coconut palm or Weddell's palm, is a feather palm in the palm family.

 Description

 The palm has a small stature, only growing to a height of 6 feet.
 In rare cases, this palm can grow to 10 feet, with a trunk diameter of about 3+1/2 in.
 After flowering, it produces small edible fruits that resemble and taste like coconuts.

 Distribution and habitat

 This palm is native to the State of Rio de Janeiro in southeastern Brazil.
 It grows naturally in the rainforests of the region.
 It is a medium altitude palm, growing in altitudes of 50–800 m.
 It thrives in the humid shade of the Brazilian rainforests.

 Taxonomy

-Originally, the palm was placed in the same genus as the coconut palm, under the name Cocos weddelliana, before moving to the queen palm genus, Syagrus, and finally moving to its own genus, Lytocaryum.
+Originally, the palm was placed in the same genus as the coconut palm, under the name Cocos weddelliana, before moving to the queen palm genus, Syagrus, and then to Lytocaryum.
 Based on morphological and molecular evidence, Larry Noblick and Alan Meerow subsumed Lytocaryum back into Syagrus in 2015.